mscott250/GroupProgrammingTimer/README.md

 ## System Requirements

-A Java 8 JRE is the only requirement to run the application, all dependencies are included in the JAR, to allow it to be run as a standalone application.
+A Java 8 or newer JRE is the only requirement to run the application, all dependencies are included in the JAR, to allow it to be run as a standalone application.

-### OpenJDK (Linux) Users
+### OpenJDK 8 (Linux) Users

-There is currently an issue with OpenJDK relating to their implementation of the JavaFX `HostServices` class, whereby using it can cause a class not found exception.
+There is currently an issue with OpenJDK 8 relating to their implementation of the JavaFX `HostServices` class, whereby using it can cause a class not found exception.
 This is used in this project for the about window, to launch the browser at the project homepage.
 Until this issue is fixed, users should use the Oracle JRE to run the application to avoid this problem.